niva-sag/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-394-0_updating-bulk-registration-templates.md

 version: 10.20.394.0
 ---

-When bulk registering LWM2M devices to the LWM2M service, the wizard provides default bulk registration templates.
+The wizard for bulk registering LWM2M devices to Cumulocity provides default bulk registration templates.
 These bulk device registration templates have been updated to reflect new properties including X.509 security mode.